Euler's method for modeling the motion of a spherical body in water

 - Comments

-MATLAB: change functions are broken down into many separate commands.
+MATLAB: The modification functions are broken down into many separate commands.

-Julia: all changes to graphs are represented as plot parameters.
+Julia: All changes to the charts are presented as plot parameters.

-Now let's compare the speed and results of the algorithms.
+Now let's compare the speed of operation and the results of the algorithms.

 test_MATLAB()